-Applicants must submit a letter of intent and a concept paper by 5:00 p.m.
+If required in the Key Facts section, applicants must submit a concept paper by 5:00 p.m.
 ET on the due date listed on the Key Facts section to be eligible to submit an application.
-Applicants who do not submit a concept paper are not eligible to submit an application.
+If required, applicants who do not submit a concept paper are not eligible to submit an application.